rhlsthrm/truffle-hdwallet-provider/README.md

 ```

 ## General Usage

-If you are using Web3 1.0.0, you do not need this package!
-There is a function to get an account object from a private key.
-The reason I made this package was because this function doesn't exist in the legacy Web3 library.

 You can use this provider wherever a Web3 provider is needed, not just in Truffle.
 For Truffle-specific usage, see next section.